Body Friendly Design The Principles of Kitchen Ergonomics

 In 1944, the president of the University of Illinois, Arthur Cutts Willard, ordered the formation of the Small Homes Council to research housing issues.

-By War's end, the Council had already published early research findings on kitchen design, including Technical Series Index No. C5.32R, Handbook of Kitchen Design by Elizabeth M. Ranney.
+By war's end, the Council had already published early research findings on kitchen design, including Technical Series Index No. C5.32R, Handbook of Kitchen Design by Elizabeth M. Ranney.

 The Council's research formed the core of the Kitchen Design Rules published by the National Kitchen and Bath Association that set out general guidelines for effective kitchen design.